Skip to content Skip to footer navigation

 Look for a matte or 'fingerprint-resistant' finish if you're going the stainless steel route.

-Whatever you choose, remember that a fridge should last you around 10 years (or hopefully more!), so consider whether you'll still love that funky finish or racy red colour in a decade's time.
+Whatever you choose, remember that a fridge should last you around 10 years (or hopefully more!).
+Will you still love that funky finish or racy red colour in a decade's time?

 Of course, aesthetics aren't on everyone's radar, but it's something to consider if looks are important to you.